Getting involved in FSSE

 We are looking for Friends aged 18+ who would enjoy the chance to be together in a Quaker environment with young friends aged 11 to 14.
 During the week we explore different aspects of a theme chosen by the young people.

-The theme and dates of Southern Summer School and are on the website front page.
+The theme and dates of Junior Gathering and are on the website front page.
 With the staff team arriving the day before on the friday.
 Arriving on Friday is essential in building the staff team as it provides the staff with valuable time to get to know each other and to settle in before the young people arrive.

 The staff team meet in February and again in June to plan the event.
 Representatives from the young people join us on the first planning meeting.
-Thorough planning is the key to a good Summer School and it is vital that staff become fully involved in this process.
+Thorough planning is the key to a good Junior Gathering and it is vital that staff become fully involved in this process.

 More information about running an activity session and facilitating a base group.
 Will be given in the application All base groups are co-facilitated by two members of the staff team.
 There is a staff meeting each day to go over the planning details for the following day and to allow people to express any concerns.